penguin0616/discordP/README.md

 # discordP
 a library written in node.js for interacting with the Discord API

-coded by someone average experience in node.js
+coded by someone with average experience in node.js